 Plan your fall drive through the Catskill Mountains via the picturesque Upper Delaware Scenic Byway (pictured).
-Just 90 minutes from Manhattan, by traveling scenic Route 97, you’ll find county eateries like Back to Baker’s (a five-minute drive on Route 21 in Barryville), museums and historical sites such as Fort Decker, and antique shops; all surrounded by rolling hills and rock-cut landscapes.
-The nationally renowned Upper Delaware Scenic and Recreational River, which largely parallels the highway, offers numerous accesses for fishing and boating.
+Just 90 minutes from Manhattan, by traveling scenic Route 97, you’ll find county eateries, museums, historical sites, and antique shops, all surrounded by rolling hills and rock-cut landscapes.
+The Upper Delaware Scenic and Recreational River, which largely parallels the highway, offers numerous access points for fishing and boating.

-Stop for the night at Blue Hills Farm which offers a unique "glamorous camping" or “glamping” experience.
-If glamping doesn’t sound like your cup of tea, Audrey’s Farmhouse is a bed and breakfast not only perfect for the human members of your family but also for your pets.
+Stop for the night at Audrey’s Farmhouse, a bed and breakfast not only perfect for the human members of your family but also for your pets.

 Credit: Matthew Williams